 When users browse each others profiles, the ability to connect and stay looped in with each other will strengthen work relationships.
 In Axero, users can connect with one another by adding team members to their list of “friends” so they can stay up to date about what everyone is up to.
 This builds a stronger sense of community and also helps your internal communication strategy by aligning relevant teams to each other.
 Connections can also be added, managed and removed, ensuring complete control over one’s profile.

 Activity streams give you a bird’s-eye view of every activity a person has participated in.
 But you can also use employee profiles to get granular with specific content and documents a team member has contributed to (an excellent example of how profiles also serve as knowledge management tools).
 When you browse a user’s profile in Axero, you gain access to a list of personal contributions, like blogs and wikis.
 All contributions are presented in a highly-organized manner, so you can seamlessly find relevant files, fast.
 As you might expect, sharing these links internally and externally is a breeze.

 Photos and videos.

-Central to any social community is the ability to upload great content, which is where photos and videos often come into play.
-Members can use their profile page to house photo albums and videos, which can be easily called-up by anyone who is browsing one’s profile through clearly-defined tabs.
-With Communifire, there’s never a need to sift through mountains of information to find the content you’re looking for, and this extends to photos and videos as much as it does text.
+Central to any social community is the ability to upload great content, which is where photos and videos have their shining moment.
+Members can use their profile page to house shareable photo albums and videos—all easily browsable on a profile through clearly defined tabs.
+With Axero, there’s no need to sift through mountains of information to find content, and this extends to photos and videos as much as it does text.